CynGames/solvd.homework/homework_2/README.md

 ## Solution ##

-The file with the solution to this task is called `closureSum.js`
+The file with the solution to this task is called `closureSum.js`, inside folder `task_1`.

 ## Task 2 ##
 Create a 'debounced' function that delays invoking function